 Unusual Options Activity Insight: Chevron

-Shares of Chevron (NYSE:CVX) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $102.89.
+Chevron (NYSE:CVX) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $99.36 following the option alert.

 - Option Type: SWEEP